-Former member William Rexroad died at age 81 on May 6, 2014.
+Former member William Rexroad died at age 81 in 2014.
 Bill was active when our society was first organized writing several articles for the new Rhythm Bones Player newsletter.

 Bill was a self-taught rhythm bones player, and was inspired late in life to take it up from a lingering memory of having seen a rhythm bones player in his childhood.
 Bill played real animal bones that he made himself.